assaabloy-ppi/salt-channel/files/spec-salt-channel.md

   other Binson formats and to have the protocol type in the very fixed offset from the beginning of the message.

-* **Serialization**.
+* **Remove Binson**.
 Other serialization, independent of Binson?
   Just fixed offsets or something?
+Reduce code?
+Slightly less overhead.

+* **Change encrypted messages**.
+Currently, the encrypted messages are a Binson message.
+This change is about removing the Binson use for encrypted messages (the b-field) and send encrypted bytes directly.

 * **M3, M4 field names**.
 The order of signature and public key in M3, and M4 is different.
 Proposal: use "s" for signature and "k" for